ElijahAmir08/ElijahAmir08/README.md

 - 👋 Hi, I’m @ElijahAmir08
 - 👀 I’m interested in Cyber Security and Quantum Computing
 - 🌱 I’m currently learning Software Development Essentials (SDE)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Nuy7wc@virginia.edu
+- 📫 How to reach me Nuy7wc@virginia.edu, Elijahamirhodges@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have three cats and built my first watercooling PC a few years ago.
+- ⚡ Fun fact: I have three cats

 <!---
 ElijahAmir08/ElijahAmir08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.